Muscular Hypertrophy | Sarcoplasmic Hypertrophy | Muscle Fibers | Nutrition for Muscle Growth

 Along with intensity, fatigue is the second surefire way to increase fast-twitch muscle fiber recruitment.
 Your body's first impulse is to recruit slow-twitch fibers, but once you fatigue those fibers, it has to recruit fast-twitch fibers to do what is being asked of it.

-Making the most of this phenomenon is more a matter of how you train rather than what your program looks like.
-For example, most lifters take brief rest periods between repetitions when a set becomes painful.
-When you do this intentionally, it is known as cluster set training, but what I'm talking about is largely subconscious, such as when a subject in my lab pauses between reps during a difficult set of squats.
+This is where how you train is more important than how your workout looks on paper.
+For example, most lifters take brief rest periods between repetitions once a set becomes painful.
+When you do this intentionally, it is known as "cluster set" training, but what I'm talking about is largely subconscious, such as when a subject in my lab pauses between reps during a difficult set of squats.

-After seeing it countless times, my colleagues Jordan Joy, Ryan Lowery, and I decided to study what happens on squats when you mimic this natural intra-set rest technique.
-We had athletes perform 4 sets of 8 maximal repetitions either with or without brief rests in the middle of the set.
+After seeing it countless times, my colleagues and I decided to study what happens in the body during this intra-set rest.
+We had athletes perform 4 sets of 8 heavy squats, either with or without brief rests in the middle of the set.
 We found that intra-set rest decreased fatigue, but it also prevented the body from recruiting the fast-twitch muscle fibers.

-The take home message here is to analyze how you perform a given set.
-If you find yourself pausing when a movement gets difficult, you may be short-changing your gains!
+The lesson for you: If you find yourself pausing when a movement gets difficult, you may be short-changing your gains!

 The existing evidence strongly supports the conclusion that heavy lifting and muscle fatigue largely dictate the recruitment of fast-twitch muscle fibers.
-To put these principles into action, perform a heavy training day every 2-3 workouts.
+To put these principles into action, perform a heavy training day every 2-3 workouts, focused squarely on getting strong.
 A good training split for a given body part could look like this: